bb010g/betterdiscordctl/README.md

 ### `--snap`

-Needed for `betterdiscordctl` to find the modules directory if Discord was installed via Snap.
-Sets the `-c` flag due to Snaps' restriction to only access their own directories.
+Automatically detect the default Snap directories for Discord.
+The `-c` flag is set due to Snaps' restriction to only access their own directories.

 ## Commands